Frequently Asked Questions

 Back To Top

-12. If I do not exclude myself, can I sue TD Bank for the same thing later?
+13. If I did not exclude myself, can I sue TD Bank for the same thing later?

-No. If you do not exclude yourself, you will give up the right to sue TD Bank for the claims that the Settlement resolves.
-You must exclude yourself from the Settlement Class if you want to pursue your own lawsuit.
+No. If you did not exclude yourself, you have given up the right to sue TD Bank for the claims that the Settlement resolves.
+You must have excluded yourself from the Settlement Class if you wanted to pursue your own lawsuit.

 Back To Top

-13. If I exclude myself, can I still get a payment?
+14. If I excluded myself, can I still get a payment?

-No. You will not receive a payment if you exclude yourself from the Settlement.
+No. You will not receive a payment if you excluded yourself from the Settlement.

 Back To Top